About Tabcorp Park

 The material has been refined over the years, and has been again for Tabcorp Park, to deliver the base and surface materials that maximise safety and speed.

 The lights at Tabcorp Park have a capacity of 1300 lux, which are the brightest in the nation alongside Moonee Valley.

 The track features a safety generator that delivers sufficient light to safely complete a race in the advent of a power blackout, which is now standard practice across all Victorian tracks.

-Under a three-way partnership between HRV, Western Water and the Shire of Melton, the racetrack is also serviced and maintained by A-Class recycled water, pumped to the venue from Western Water’s recycled water plant seven kilometres down the road.
+Under a three-way partnership between HRV, Western Water and the City of Melton, the racetrack is also serviced and maintained by A-Class recycled water, pumped to the venue from Western Water’s recycled water plant seven kilometres down the road.

 The footprint of the racetrack was laid from April – July 2007, while the second half of the track construction process commenced in March 2009, shortly after the commercial facilities opened for business.

 Construction of the track finished ahead of the first set of trials on June 9, 2009, with the first race meeting, a non-TAB restricted class fixture which served to test the venue ahead of its grand opening, conducted on June 20.

 Three-year-old pacing filly Jordan Ashleigh, trained by Melton-based Maree Caldow and driven by her husband John, will go down in history as the first horse to win a race at the venue.